New York/New Jersey World Cup 2026 Guide and Travel Tips

 Frequently Asked Questions

-Where is the New York/New Jersey FIFA Fan Festival for World Cup 2026?
+Where is the FIFA Fan Festival in New York/New Jersey for World Cup 2026?

-How do fans get from Manhattan to MetLife Stadium on matchday?
+How do fans get from New York/New Jersey city centre to the stadium?

-Do international fans need a visa for New York/New Jersey World Cup 2026?
+Do international fans need a visa to visit New York/New Jersey for the World Cup?

 Conclusion